 - Being over friendly with children

 - Having favourites

 - Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone

 Low-level concerns about a member of staff should be reported immediately to the DSL/head teacher.
-Where the concern is about the DSL it should be reported to the head teacher and where it is about the head teacher it should be reported to the Chair of the Governing Board.
+If the concern is reported to the DSL, the head teacher should ultimately be informed and make any final decisions on how to respond.
+Where the concern is about the DSL it should be reported to the head teacher and where it is about the head teacher it should be reported to the chair of the governing board.